drone1/alt/README.md

 ```javascript
 "error-msg": "The server returned an error: {{details}}"
 ```
-...or whatever syntax your app may use, I've found the AI's are consistently smart enough not to translate "details" into the target language.
+...or whatever syntax your app may use, I've found the AI's consistently smart enough not to translate `%%details%%` or `{{details}}` into the target language, and will leave it untouched.

-There is currently nothing in the prompt about this.
+Internally, there is currently nothing in the prompt about this.
 I've tested with `%%var%%` syntax, and it hasn't failed yet.

 Please submit an issue if it causes you any trouble.

-## Notes
+## Additional notes
-- `--write-on-quit` is useful for writing on shutdown (including `SIGTERM`, so yes, you can `Ctrl+C` safely).
-This can be useful if your server is constantly reloading due to `ALT` writing localization files to disk.
+### Delayed vs. realtime writes
+By default, `alt` will not write to disk until the tool is shutting down (including SIGTERM &ndash; yes, `Ctrl+C` is safe).

+This behavior is useful if your application is monitoring the output directory and you don't want your server constantly restarting, for example.

+If you prefer to write updates to disk in real-time (anytime any output data changes, due to translation, etc), you can pass `--realtime-writes`.

+### CI
-- On CI, use `--tty` for Listr2's `simpleRenderer`
+You may want to use `--tty` for more useful output.
-- Languages are specified using BCP47 tags.

 ## Next steps
 - Add Google provider.